“Why do I keep doing this?”

 Self-sabotaging behaviors can also develop from your need to control a situation.
 When you’re in control, you might feel safe, strong, and ready to face anything that comes your way.

 Some types of self-sabotage provide this sense of control.
-What you’re doing may not be great for your emotional health or relationships, but it helps you stay in control when you feel vulnerable.
+What you’re doing may not be great for your mental health or relationships, but it helps you stay in control when you feel vulnerable.

 Take the procrastination example.
 Maybe you’re putting off that research paper because, deep down, you’re worried you won’t write it as well as you’d hoped.
 You know writing it at the last minute won’t help the quality, but it will put you in control of that outcome because you chose to write it at the last minute.